 This self-paced professional training program on Evaluation for Workplace Disability is presented by Dr. Lisa Drago Piechowski.

 This program is a self-paced Professional Training Program.
 The fee for this course is $500 and includes all materials and worksheets.
 In addition, case studies and other case-relevant materials are provided for training purposes.
-Throughout the training program there will be quizzes that must be passed with a 70% in order to advance in the course.
+Throughout the training program, there are quizzes that must be passed with a 70% in order to advance in the course.
 Once the course is completed participants will complete a course evaluation and then will be able to print their certificate of completion.

 This course is intended for professionals that want to enhance their understanding and best practices of workplace disability, including those working in criminal justice, security, health care, social service, education, and human resources settings.
 This workshop is for beginner, Intermediate, and advanced level clinicians.